What Does It Mean to Have Mixed Feelings?

 Posted Mar 25, 2016

 Historically, philosophers have assumed that mixed emotions are derived from primary emotions.
-Psychologist Plutchik explains this idea by drawing analogy between the perception of color and emotions.
+Psychologist Robert Plutchik explains this idea by drawing an analogy between the perception of color and emotions.
 The primary pigment colors are red, blue, and yellow.
-The secondary colors, purple, orange, and green, are obtained by mixing two primary colors.
+The secondary colors are purple, orange, and green, which are obtained by mixing two primary colors.
 Combining these few colors at different intensities produces millions of colors.
-Niether colors nor emotions are clear-cut cateogries with sharp boundaries.
-By mixing two or more emotions (e.g., happiness, sadness, fear or disgust) at different intensity levels, it is possible to create hundreds of terms representing the language of emotions.
+Neither colors nor emotions are clear-cut categories with sharp boundaries.
+By mixing two or more emotions (e.g., happiness, sadness, fear, or disgust) at different intensity levels, it is possible to create hundreds of terms representing the language of emotions.

 For example, the mixture of joy and acceptance produces the mixed emotions of love.
-The blending of disgust and anger produces the mixed emotional state of contempt or hatred (hostility).
-Fear and anger give rise to Jealousy.
-Jealously stems from our supicious that a third person might displace us in a relationship with someone we love.
-The combination of fear and anger also produce the feeling of urgency for closure (e.g., the preference for early action after September 11, 2001).
+The blending of disgust and anger produces the mixed emotional state of contempt or hatred.
+Fear and anger give rise to jealousy.
+Jealousy stems from our suspicious that a third person might displace us in a relationship with someone we love.
+The combination of fear and anger also produce the feeling of urgency for closure, such as the preference for early action after September 11, 2001.

 Which emotions will influence behavior?
 The strongest emotion gets action priority.
 For example, consider the mixed emotions in divorce.
 Husbands’ reactions are often dominated by anger.
 A therapeutic goal in these situations is to help them recognize that some of their negative emotions may come from sadness, hurt feelings, and fear.

-Some people believe they should have only one feeling toward someone (e.g., either like it or dislike).
-But very few people are so simple to have either positive or negative feelings.
+Some people believe they should have only one feeling toward someone: like or dislike.
+But very few people are so simple as to have only positive or negative feelings.
 Accepting conflicting feelings is very important because it indicates that you are using more information.
 For example, when you focus on your partner’s wisdom, you love her dearly, but when you think about the embarrassment she brings, you hate her.
-In this kind of attitude the profound positive and negative evaluations are directed at different aspects of the person.
-Changes in our attention (or thinking) lead to changes in emotional attitudes.
-Mixed emotions reflect how mature and intelligent we are and to recognize conflicting aspects of being human.
+With this kind of attitude, the profound positive and negative evaluations are directed at different aspects of the person.
+Changes in our attention or thinking lead to changes in emotional attitudes.
+Mixed emotions reflect how mature and intelligent we are and recognize conflicting aspects of being human.

-Mixed emotions can often be an important strategy in coping with negative life events (dealing with loss).
-Indeed, research suggests a link between mixed emotions and physical health.
+Mixed emotions can often be an important strategy in coping with negative life events such as dealing with loss.
+Indeed, research suggests that there's a link between mixed emotions and physical health.
 The ability to experience negative emotion alongside positive emotion enables individuals to find something positive in stressful situations.
 For example, when experiencing the loss of a loved one, allowing positive memories to be experienced alongside sadness could potentially lead to a healthier form of grieving.
 In other words, “taking good with the bad” may be a key to better coping and resilience.